olivernormand/virtual-machine-setup/README.md

 uv run example_script.py
 ```

+You can also install uv with `curl -LsSf https://astral.sh/uv/install.sh | sh`

 This will spin up a core environment you can run.
 Let's verify this runs by running an UnSloth script.
 This is taken from an online notebook and has been shown to run on a Linux VM.
 Run this using `uv run example_script.py`.
 We'll see lots of outputs saying that we've connected to CUDA, and ultimately the training loop will kick off.
 We'll begin to see individual rewards as well.

 - Verify the `example_script.py` file run.